aristocrats/sikky/README.md

 This repo will be continuously updated with the latest technology, but will never be a full blown workflow.
 It's purpose is to be kept small and fast, and let you take it a step further after your own needs.

-If you want something to be added, open an issue ticket and I can see what I can do.

 ## Features

 - [x] Statically typed build system for working with [Typescript](https://www.typescriptlang.org/) 2.0 Pre